0x1iii1ii/PPPwn-Luckfox/README.md

 <img src="https://github.com/0x1iii1ii/PPPwn-Luckfox/blob/main/images/image2.jpg" alt="Luckfox Pico Mini" width="600">

-5. After done, eject and place the SD card into the Luckfox, power it using USB Type-C, and connect it to the internet by plugging the LAN cable into the router<br>
+5. After done, eject and place the SD card into the Luckfox, power it using USB Type-C and wait about `5 to 10 min` for luckfox to config the network, then connect it to the internet by plugging the LAN cable into the router <br>
 6. Loggin to ubuntu:

 `Login: pico` <br>
 `Password: luckfox` <be>

-log in using SSH: connect Luckfox to the internet via LAN cable, using `luckfox.lan` as host name to log in via SSH on <a href=https://putty.org>PuTTY</a>, if it does not work find its IP on your router and try again.
+log in using SSH: connect Luckfox to the internet via LAN cable, find its IP on your router, and log in via SSH on <a href=https://putty.org>PuTTY</a>

 7. After you log in, run the following commands